GaussianVision: Vision-Language Alignment from Compressed Image Representations using 2D Gaussian Splatting: Motivation and Related Work

-\textit{\textbf{The Token Explosion Problem and the Increasing Strain on Context Lengths}} The second challenge emerges in downstream processing, where current vision encoders generate sequences of hundreds or thousands of tokens per image.
+\textit{\textbf{The Edge-Cloud Data Transfer Challenge}} Modern multimodal pipelines increasingly depend on edge–cloud frameworks, where bandwidth-limited devices capture high-resolution visual data and transmit it to cloud-based vision encoders for semantic processing.
+Yet, this paradigm hides a critical inefficiency: transmitting dense RGB-based visual data remains energy-intensive, particularly for resource-constrained edge devices.
+Empirical studies indicate that mobile uplink transmission (the primary mode for edge devices) alone consumes approximately 0.1–0.2 kWh per GB, (as compared to $\sim$0.03 kWh per GB for fixed broadband connections) \cite{EU_ICT_Impact_2020}.
+At scale, this may translate to tens of kilowatt-hours for just a few gigabytes of visual data.
+For instance, a single hour of 1080p video transmission consumes 0.38-0.68 kWh over mobile networks, energetically equivalent to powering a typical home for hours \cite{GSMA_2025_mobile_data_energy}.
+As such, the energy and infrastructure costs of naive RGB data transfer can quickly dominate operational budgets in real-world multimodal systems. \\ \textit{\textbf{The Token Explosion Problem and the Increasing Strain on Context Lengths}} The second challenge emerges in downstream processing, where current vision encoders generate sequences of hundreds or thousands of tokens per image.
 For example, LLaVA-1.5 \cite{Liu2023ImprovedBaselines} emits 576 tokens for a $336\times336$ image, while LLaVA-NeXT \cite{Liu2024LLaVANext} outputs over 2,880 tokens for $672\times672$ inputs, compared to about 20–50 tokens for a typical sentence in a text prompt.
 This visual information density creates severe computational bottlenecks, as self-attention scales quadratically with sequence length.
 To address this, recent work has focused on post-hoc token reduction.
 PruMerge \cite{Shang2024prumerge} and VisionZip \cite{Yang2024visionzip} implement text-agnostic selection strategies, with the former requiring LLM-level fine-tuning and the latter projector-level fine-tuning for optimal performance.
 ToMe \cite{tome} integrates token merging directly into encoder blocks via cosine-similarity–based selection.
 Progressive sparsification methods such as FastV \cite{Chen2024fastv} and SparseVLM \cite{Zhang2025sparsevlm} prune tokens layer by layer, guided by attention weights or cross-modal relevance.
 More recently, cluster-based aggregation \cite{Omri2025tokens} has shown that simple, finetuning-free grouping can outperform prior methods, with minimal loss in downstream performance.
 Strikingly, discarding up to 89\% of visual tokens often has little effect on VQA benchmarks \cite{Li2023POPE, hudson2019gqa, singh2019textvqa, Lu2022ScienceQA, Liu2024MMBench, Fu2023MME, Yu2024MMVet, gurari2018vizwiz}, and in some cases even improves accuracy.
 Even naive strategies like spatial or random sampling perform competitively, highlighting the vast redundancy of current visual tokens.
+While effective in reducing sequence length, these approaches remain constrained by patch-based tokenization; they are, in essence, band-aid solutions to an architectural inefficiency.
+The fact that most tokens can be discarded without harming performance underscores a deeper issue: today’s encoders may be producing large volumes of redundant, semantically shallow information.
+This not only inflates compute, but also raises a broader question: are patch-based encoders truly the right substrate for multimodal alignment?
+These findings suggest an opportunity to move beyond post-hoc pruning toward representations that are inherently compact, semantically expressive, and computationally efficient.\\ \\ \textit{\textbf{Compressed and Alternative Image Representations}} The limitation of post-hoc token reduction extends beyond compute efficiency.
+Such methods assume that optimal visual representations must originate from dense pixel grids, and only later compress them.
+This paradigm overlooks the possibility that alternative input representations could be inherently more compact, expressive, and better aligned with the statistical patterns neural networks exploit.
+Traditional codecs such as JPEG achieve high compression ratios but yield representations that lack interpretability for learning systems, though some work has explored making compressed formats more machine-friendly.
+Implicit neural representations (INRs) instead encode signals as continuous functions parameterized by neural networks, achieving high fidelity in compression and reconstruction \cite{sitzmann2020SIREN}.
+Recent studies have even treated INR parameters as input embeddings for downstream tasks, with promising results \cite{Bauer2023SpatialFuncta, Dupont2022FromDataToFuncta}.
+However, INRs remain computationally costly to optimize and are ill-suited for large-scale training pipelines.
+A recent alternative is 2D Gaussian Splatting (2DGS): a 2D adaptation \cite{Zhang2024GaussianImage} of 3D Gaussian Splatting for real-time radiance field rendering \cite{Kerbl2023ThreeDGaussianSplatting}.